What is USDZ?

 - Emissive → emissiveColor

-Deepen material and texture topics in UV mapping, Normal Map, Roughness Map and Texture Baking.
+Explore material and texture topics in UV mapping, normal mapping, Roughness Map and texture baking.

 Export rules & best practices (mobile-compatible)